HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ### `llms.txt`

-The <a hreflang="en" href="https://llmstxt.org/">`llms.txt` file</a> is an emerging proposal that allows a website to provide information to help LLMs use a website at inference time.
-Like the `robots.txt`, it is also hosted at the root of a website's domain (for example, `https://example.com/llms.txt`).
-Distinctively, `robots.txt` instructs (AI) bots as to what they are allowed or disallowed to crawl during training phase or inference phase, while `llms.txt` provides a structured and machine-readable format of website's content that allows large language models to discover and navigate through a website's content in real-time while answering a user's query.
+The <a hreflang="en" href="https://llmstxt.org/">`llms.txt` file</a> is an emerging proposal designed to help LLMs effectively utilize a website at inference time.
+Similar to `robots.txt`, it hosted at the root of a website's domain (for example, `https://example.com/llms.txt`).
+The key distinction lies in their function: while `robots.txt` instructs bots as to what they are allowed or disallowed to crawl during training or inference, `llms.txt` provides a structured, LLM-friendly overview of the website's content.
+This allows LLMs to efficiently navigate through a website in real-time when answering user queries.

-As `llms.txt` is relatively new, we observed very limited current usage on the web.
-Across desktop pages, 2.13% exhibit valid `llms.txt` entries, while 97.87% show no evidence of LLM-specific policies.
-Mobile showed a similar pattern, with 2.10% of pages containing valid entries and 97.90% lacking them (see the following figure).
+As `llms.txt` is relatively new, we observed very limited usage on the web.
+Across desktop pages, only 2.13% exhibit valid `llms.txt` entries, while 97.87% show no evidence of this file.
+Mobile pages showed a similar pattern, with 2.10% of pages containing valid entries and 97.9% lacking them (see the following figure).

 {{ figure_markup(
   image="genai-llms-txt-adoption.png",